Compliance-First AI Marketing Playbook for 2026

 Why compliance is your new growth moat

-In May 2025, the California Privacy Protection Agency issued its second non-data broker enforcement action: a $345,178 fine for AI consent management failures.
+In May 2025, the California Privacy Protection Agency issued its second non-data broker enforcement action: a $345,178 fine for AI consent management failures Source needed: benchmark claim.
 This followed earlier enforcement that saw American Honda Motor Co. pay $632,500 for privacy violations, with fines now increased to $7,988 per intentional violation as of January 2025.
 Meanwhile, the EU AI Act's high-risk system requirements are actively enforced, with three major brands flagged just last month.

 Instead of viewing regulation as friction, high-performing brands are turning compliance into a trust signal.
 Clear guard-rails reduce legal risk, unlock enterprise deals, and (crucially) feed large language models with authoritative, citation-ready content.
 (See our hidden-costs failure analysis for what happens when you ignore this.)